Kuingsmile/word-GPT-Plus/README.md

 11. Click **Insert** > **My Add-ins** > **Shared Folder**, choose **GPT Plus**, and then choose **Add**.
 12. Enjoy it!
 ![image](https://user-images.githubusercontent.com/96409857/234744280-9d9f13cf-536b-4fb5-adfa-cbec262d56a2.png)

+## How to fill in access token or API key

+After entering Word GPT Plus, click the orange `Settings` button on the homepage to enter the settings page, where you can switch APIs and fill in access tokens or API keys.

 ## How to get access token